 Oversee and monitor the responsibilities of the following:

-Executive Board: 1st and 2nd Vice Presidents, Secretary, Treasurer, Public Relations, and Parliamentarian.
+Executive Board: 1st, 2nd and 3rd Vice Presidents, Secretary, Treasurer, Community Outreach, and Parliamentarian.

-Standing Committee Chairs: Community Outreach, Flocking, Historian, Hospitality, Newsletter, Property Manager, Special Activities, Membership, Ways and Means, and Vendor Relations.
+Standing Committee Chairs: Flocking, Historian, Hospitality, Newsletter, Property Manager, Special Activities, Membership, Ways and Means, and Vendor Relations.

 Remove or request the resignation of any members of the Governing Board for just cause after conferring with the Advisor, with the approval of the Executive Board and/or the Governing Board.